July 3, 2020

 - The prospective resident’s home, or other private property available to the prospective resident, if within an easy non-stop drive from Hopewell.

-In working with prospective residents and their families, we have found together many creative solutions to quarantine challenges that at first appeared impossible to overcome.
+In working with prospective residents, their families, and professional referral sources, we have found together many creative solutions to quarantine challenges that at first appeared impossible to overcome.

 Testing Before/During Quarantine